sig-gis/SEPAL-CEO/docs_OpenMRV/deforestSMFM.rst

 2. Use SEPAL workflow to generate time series of forest probability images

-   1. Create an optical mosaic for your area of interest
+   1. Create an optical mosaic for your area of interest using the Process tab Optical Mosaic process.
+If this is unfamiliar to you, please see... <<<>>>.
    2. Save the mosaic as a recipe
-   3. Open a new classification and point to the optical mosaic recipe as the image to classify
+   3.Open a new classification and point to the optical mosaic recipe as the image to classify.
+Use the Process tab Classification process.
+If this is unfamiliar to you, please see... <<<>>>.
       1. Select the bands you want to include in the classification
       2. Add forest/non-forest training data